Start your business

 When it comes to naming your corporation, you need to comply with South Carolina’s business naming laws.
 There are many factors to consider during the process.
 These include making sure your business name is unique, suits your business well, aligns with all regulations, and includes a corporation designator.

-You also don’t want to overlook the importance of choosing a name for which you can reserve a matching website domain name that has not been taken.
+You also don’t want to overlook the importance of choosing a name for which you can reserve a matching website domain name, one that hasn’t been taken.
 Additionally, you can consider any “doing business as” (DBA) names or trademarks you may want.

 Here are some guidelines to help you through the naming process: